x

 The current system has been tacked together by generations of politicians trying to win elections.
 In order to attract a particular group of voters, politicians try to do them a visible financial favor.
 Often, it is not a favor at all, because it interacts with other influences on income.
 There is no such thing as a free lunch, as they say.
 After many such elections, the result is a mess.

 BIFT would clean up the mess by making this familiar election trick impossible or illegal.
-The government would be required by law to treat different groups of people equally (that is, according to the same simple mathematical principles) when calculating welfare and tax.
-There would be a few well-defined exceptions: for example, those less capable of earning money due to a disability would get more BI or pay less tax or both.
+The government would be required by law to treat different groups of people equally (that is, according to the same simple mathematical principles) when calculating welfare and tax (exceptions: people with disabilities, children, foreigners).
 In this way, BIFT would explicitly avoid arbitrary discrimination or special treatment.

 The paradox of simplicity and fairness